 We arrived at Prague on Saturday night.
 We had so much fun as a crew with our friends that we decided to go out for a drink together.
 After some walking into the city center we bumped into a bar called Deja Vu.
 They have a place to sit at the bar and have a drink or you can go downstairs to the basement where there is more a clubbing vibe.
 The place is not that big, but the music was good (house, club) and the beers were cheap.
-We paid €2 for half a liter of beer!
-We’ve seen many bars and heard about clubs to go to.
-But because we wanted to get up early, we decided to call it a day around 2am.
-We all wanted to feel fresh the next morning!
+We paid €2 for a pint!

-Our hotel was close to the river on the north/east side of Prague’s City Centre.
-From the hotel we decided to take a tram all the way to the other side of the river to go to the Petrin Tower which is a high observation tower.
-Today it was about 30 degrees in Prague, but still we went to the top by stairs.
-Applause! 😉 The entrance fee is around the €8 and there is an extra charge if you would like to use the elevator.
-Finally upstairs you have an amazing view of Prague!
-Totally worth the effort and the aching muscles afterwards!
+From the hotel we decided to take a tram all the way to the other side of the river to go to the Petrin Tower.
+Petrin Tower is an observation tower with a spectaculair view.
+That day it was about 30 degrees celcius in Prague, but still we went to the top by stairs.
+Applause! 😉 Sweat was dripping from my face when we finally made it to the top.
+But the amazing view of Prague was totally worth it!
+The entrance fee is around €8 with an extra fee if you would like to use the elevator.

-Walking from the cathedral to the Charles Bridge there are several restaurants and cafe’s to have a drink or something to eat.
+Walking from the cathedral to the Charles Bridge there are several restaurants and cafe’s.
 The prices are also very reasonable.
-When looking at the menu on the chalk boards outside I did notice that Czech food is quite heavy.
+One of the best things about Prague (let’s be honest 😉 When looking at the menu’s I did notice that Czech food is quite heavy.
 It reminds me of all the dishes I would eat during winter time.
 I saw a lot of pork knuckle, roasted duck leg, goulash, garlic soup (yum!) all served with the local side dish ‘dumplings’.
-From what I could see it looked amazing and smelled amazing.
-But on this hot day a little too heavy for us.
-Something to try out the next time I’m in town!
+Definitely something to try out next time!

-The Charles Bridge crosses the Vltava river in Prague.
+The Charles Bridge crosses the Vltava river.
 On the Charles Bridge there are people selling paintings or you can have your portrait painted right there on the spot.
-It reminded me of Central Park in New York, Parque el Retiro in Madrid or the Las Ramblas in Barcelona.
-I’m always amazed by those paintings and the artistic skills of the artists.
-There are also many boat trips you can book on the river, some of them included with lunch or dinner.
-Or you can rent a paddle boat (in the shape of a swan!) and have some fun on the river.
+It reminded me of Central Park in New York, Parque el Retiro in Madrid or Las Ramblas in Barcelona.
+I’m always amazed by those paintings and the skills of the artists.
+Obviously this place is a tourist spot, expect it to be super crowded.

-The part from the Charles Bridge to the famous Old Town Square is a busy part.
-Lots of people.
-Lots of restaurants.
-Lots of shops.
-The small streets around the square are great to just walk around.
-The Old Town Square is especially known for the Prague Orloj which is a medieval astronomical clock located at the Old Town Hall.
-The clock was first installed in 1410, which makes it the third oldest astronomical clock in the world and the oldest one still working.
-We were lucky enough to just pass the square a couple of minutes before 5pm.
-Every hour when the clock strikes there is a dancing puppet show coming out of the tower.
-Funny to see, but not that spectacular to me.
-I found it much funnier that all these tourists were staring at the clock with their camera ready, waiting for it to happen!
+The part from the Charles Bridge to the famous Old Town Square is also very busy.
+Lots of people, restaurants and shops.
+The Old Town Square is famous for the Prague Orloj, which is a medieval astronomical clock located at the Old Town Hall.
+The clock was first installed in 1410, which makes it the third oldest astronomical clock in the world and the oldest one working.
+We were lucky to pass the square a couple of minutes before the clock would strike.
+Every time the clock strikes there is a dancing puppet show coming out of the tower.
+Funny to see, but a little overrated if you ask me.
+I found it much more funnier that all these tourists were staring at the clock with their camera ready, waiting for it to happen!

-By that time we have been walking for almost 6 hours and we were getting really hungry.
-So we decided to go for italian food close to the square.
-This restaurant is called ‘Pasta Fresca‘ and is situated in a busy shopping street called ‘Celetná’ .
+By that time we had been walking around for almost 6 hours.
+Yay!
+A lot of calories burned so time to take in some new ones 🙂 We decided to go for italian food close to the square.
+This restaurant is called ‘Pasta Fresca‘ and it’s situated in a busy shopping street called ‘Celetná’ .
 This place was absolutely fabulous!
 The restaurant downstairs is gorgeous and the staff is very friendly.
 The pasta’s were delicious and the local white wine lovely.
-I really recommend the ‘spaghetti al chitarra with tomatoes, italian bacon, chilli and pecorino cheese’ with a glass of their local white country wine!
+I really recommend the ‘spaghetti al chitarrae’ with a glass of their local white country wine!

 When walking through all the busy streets around then square I noticed a pastry dish that I definitely wanted to try before leaving Prague.
 We skipped a dessert at the restaurant and went looking for this pastry.
 I ordered one with a filling of Nutella!
 Oooh how I love Nutella! 🙂 This pastry is called ‘trdelnik’.
 It is made from rolled dough that is wrapped around a stick, grilled and topped with sugar.
 Trdelnik is a traditional Slovak cake and sweet pastry, originally coming from Hungarian-speaking part of Transylvania, Romania.
 Nowadays trdelnik is very popular among tourists as a sweet pastry in Slovakia and the Czech Republic.
-Yes, I’m one of those tourists! 🙂 Don’t forget to try this out!
+Definitely something to try out!

-After our pastry dessert we walked back to our hotel as we needed to get up at 4am in the morning.
-I loved Prague and really enjoyed taking our day over to the fullest.
-I think there is so much to do and to see in Prague.
-Staying in Prague for at least a couple of days will be certainly worth it and it helps that Prague can be very cheap.
-I can’t wait to go back again and explore the places I didn’t have a chance to see yet.
+There is so much to do and to see in Prague.
+Staying in Prague for at least a couple of days will be certainly worth it.
+And it sure helps that Prague can be very cheap.
+I can’t wait to go back again!